 Deferred income taxes reflect the net tax effect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes, as well as the tax effect of carryforwards.
-Our gross deferred tax assets were \$471 million and \$437 million at the end of fiscal years 2019 and 2018, respectively.
-These gross deferred tax assets were offset by gross deferred tax liabilities of \$160 million and \$169 million at the end of fiscal years 2019 and 2018, respectively, and a valuation allowance of \$227 million and \$200 million at the end of fiscal years 2019 and 2018, respectively.
-The increase in the gross deferred tax assets and valuation allowance between fiscal year 2019 and 2018 is primarily due to increases in tax carryforwards.
+Our gross deferred tax assets were \$575 million and \$471 million at the end of fiscal years 2020 and 2019, respectively.
+These gross deferred tax assets were offset by gross deferred tax liabilities of \$196 million and \$160 million at the end of fiscal years 2020 and 2019, respectively, and a valuation allowance of \$245 million and \$227 million at the end of fiscal years 2020 and 2019, respectively.
+The change in the gross deferred tax assets, gross deferred tax liabilities, and valuation allowance between fiscal year 2020 and 2019 is primarily due to increases in outside basis differences of foreign subsidiaries, tax credits, and operating lease liabilities and right-of-use assets, and decreases in prepaid cost sharing.

-As of our fiscal year ended June 30, 2019, we continue to record a valuation allowance to offset the entire California deferred tax asset balance due to the single sales factor apportionment resulting in lower taxable income in California.
-The valuation allowances were \$227 million and \$200 million at the end of fiscal years 2019 and 2018, respectively.
+As of our fiscal year ended June 28, 2020, we continue to record a valuation allowance to offset the entire California deferred tax asset balance due to the single sales factor apportionment resulting in lower taxable income in California.
+The valuation allowances were \$245 million and \$227 million at the end of fiscal years 2020 and 2019, respectively.